Why Should You Become A Trader…

 Two Kinds Of Traders: Stone Buddhas & Bodhisattvas

-In Buddhism, a bodhisattva is a sentient being who is able to attain enlightenment and liberation from suffering in the physical world, but chooses to remain behind so that they can assist other suffering beings with their own quest for liberation.
+In Buddhism, a Bodhisattva is a sentient being who is able to attain enlightenment and liberation from suffering in the physical world, but chooses voluntarily to forego their ticket to eternal bliss and remain behind so that they can assist other suffering beings in their own quest for liberation.

-The parallel between bodhisattvas and traders is that personal enlightenment doesn’t help anyone else.
+The parallel between Bodhisattvas and traders is that personal enlightenment (and attaining wealth) doesn’t help anyone else.
 But once you attain personal enlightenment (or financial independence), and you come back to help others in their own journey through life, that’s when you make your value-impact on the world.

-And it’s the same with trading.
 Making money for yourself doesn’t improve the world at all in any measurable way.
-Simply trading the financial markets (or doing any other kind of repetitive task that doesn’t improve the lives of others) to make a dime doesn’t help anyone else – but it’s what you do with the money that you earn that makes the difference and creates value.
+Simply trading the financial markets (or doing any other kind of repetitive task that doesn’t improve the lives of others) to make a dime doesn’t help anyone else.

 Just like personal enlightenment, spirituality, religion – the real value from that experience, from that attainment, from that accomplishment isn’t the accomplishment itself.
 It’s what you do with the skill or the energy or the currency that you accumulate throughout that process which creates tangible value.